chkan/orchestrate-java-client/www/source/querying.html.md

  between particular objects of the same type or even objects of completely different types that share a property of some kind.

-It's this sort of data problem that makes the graph features in Orchestrate.io shine, if you're building a socially-aware application you might want to add relations between data like "friend" or "follows".
+It's this sort of data problem that makes the graph features in Orchestrate shine, if you're building a socially-aware application you might want to add relations between data like "friend" or "follows".